 Instructions

-- Peel your hard boiled eggs and cut each one in half lengthwise.
+Once the eggs have cooled, slice each one in half lengthwise.
 Carefully remove the yolks and put them in a medium bowl.
 Set the egg white halves aside for the meantime.

-- Mash the hard boiled egg yolks with a fork, then add the mayo, mustard, and salt and mix very well, until you have a thick, creamy filling for the whites.
-Alternatively, you could beat with a hand mixer to get a smooth consistency.
+Mash the hard boiled egg yolks with a fork, then add the mustard, mayo, salt, pepper, hot sauce and 1 tablespoon of chives and mix very well, until you have a thick, creamy filling for the whites.

 I hope you have the best trip!
 I think the break will be awesome for you and can’t wait to hear about it when you get back.
 And then we need to make our barre/spin plans for July!